-The relationship between renal complications and COVID-19 related deaths was well established in our study and in the literature for patients with or without diabetes.
+The relationship between renal complications and COVID-19 related deaths is well established in our study and in the literature for patients with or without diabetes.
 However, our study went further by showing that the microvascular burden was not solely related to DKD.
-It is by far the most prevalent complication since it is surely the easiest to establish – particularly in times of emergency such as the first COVID-19 wave in France in the Spring of 2020.
-However, we also found DR and histories of DFU in 18.8% and 19.2% of the participants with ascertained microvascular status.
+It is by far the most prevalent complication since it is surely the easiest to establish – particularly in times of emergency such as the first COVID-19 wave in France and the UK in the Spring of 2020.
+However, we also found DR and history of DFU in 18.8% and 19.2% (add UK data) of the participants with ascertained microvascular status.
 Indeed, the analysis of patients with a history of DFU supported that neuropathy also contributed to hospital deaths in patients with diabetes hospitalized for COVID-19.
 Conversely, diabetic retinopathy was not significantly associated with death within 28 days following admission.
-This result extends the previous findings of the Steno cohort showing that renal and neurological complications but not retinal disease were associated with premature mortality in those patients with type 1 diabetes established before the pandemic (15).
+This result extends the previous findings of the Steno cohort showing that kidney and neuropathic complications but not retinal disease are associated with premature mortality in patients with type 1 diabetes established before the pandemic (15).
 Our results require further confirmation but clearly identified microvascular disease beyond kidney and eye disease as a significant risk factor for death in COVID-19 patients with diabetes.

 So far, the exact cause of the poor prognosis associated with COVID-19 in patients with diabetes is unknown.
-The involvement of kidney and neurological microvascular complications could possibly contribute to this ominous prognosis through a generalized inability to respond to the cytokine storm associated with COVID-19.
+The involvement of kidney and neurological microvascular complications suggests a generalized inability to respond to the cytokine storm associated with COVID-19.
 Of great interest, it has also been reported that diabetic microvascular complications may affect microvascular pulmonary vasculature (16).
 Other data also suggest that respiratory disease is associated with both type 1 and type 2 diabetes compared with non-diabetic counterparts (17,18).
 We found that participants with microvascular complications did not differ from participants without microvascular complications with regard to the frequency of dyspnea on admission.